Installing and deploying ROCm Compute Profiler#

 Configuration variables#

-The following installation example leverages several CMake project variables defined as follows.
+The following installation steps leverage several CMake project variables defined as follows.

 CMake variable